Fertilizer is probably one of the biggest expense lines in your ledger. That’s the economic reality.

 For both economics and agronomics, it’s worth getting nutrient management right.

 You can’t build an efficient nutrient management plan on the fly.
 But the thought of trying to decipher soil test data or calculate the maximum economic rate of nitrogen (MERN) for your newest farm can be daunting.
 That’s where we come in.

 Building a multi-year, field-specific plan will help you sleep at night knowing your fertilizer strategy is based on sound thinking.
-Book a meeting with your crop consultant and we can walk through the critical steps to successful nutrient management for your operation.
+Book a meeting with your P&H representative and we can walk through the critical steps to successful nutrient management for your operation.

 The first step in optimizing fertilizer use is crop rotation planning.
 What crop rotations fit your farming operation and maximize each crop’s nutrient use efficiency?
 For example, in Western Canada wheat followed by oilseeds or pulses yields 16% higher than a wheat-on-wheat rotation.
 (Scott, SK.
 93-99). (source: https://prairiesoilsandcrops.ca/articles/volume-5-8-screen.pdf)

 Different crops remove different nutrients from the soil.
 In order to balance nutrients you need to know soil fertility levels, yield goals, and crop needs to determine proper fertilizer application rates.